-- if the merger agreement is terminated by Union for any of the reasons described in the fourth (other than clause (b)), fifth or sixth bullet points in the first paragraph under "-Termination of the Merger Agreement" on page or by Guaranty for the reasons described in the last bullet point in such section, Guaranty must pay the termination fee to Union concurrently with the termination of the merger agreement; or - if (x) the merger agreement is terminated by Union pursuant to the second bullet point in the first paragraph under "-Termination of the Merger Agreement" on page as a result of a material breach by Guaranty of a representation, warranty or agreement contained in the merger agreement, by Union pursuant to clause (b) in the fourth bullet point in the first paragraph under "-Termination of the Merger Agreement" on page or by either Union or Guaranty because the merger has not been consummated by October 31, 2004 (other than due to a breach by the terminating party), and in the case of any termination referenced above, a proposal for an "acquisition transaction" (as defined under "-No Solicitation" on page ) shall have been publicly announced or otherwise communicated or made known to the senior management or the board of directors of Guaranty (or any person shall have publicly announced, communicated or made known an intention), whether or not conditional, to propose an acquisition transaction at any time after the date of the merger agreement and prior to the date of termination of the merger agreement, and (y) within 18 months after such termination, Guaranty consummates a transaction which is the subject of an acquisition transaction, then Guaranty shall pay to Union the termination fee on the date of consummation of such transaction.
+- if the merger agreement is terminated by Union for any of the reasons described in the fourth (other than clause (b)), fifth or sixth bullet points in the first paragraph under " - Termination of the Merger Agreement" on page 30 or by Guaranty for the reasons described in the last bullet point in such section, Guaranty must pay the termination fee to Union concurrently with the termination of the merger agreement; or - if (x) the merger agreement is terminated by Union pursuant to the second bullet point in the first paragraph under "- Termination of the Merger Agreement" on page 30 as a result of a material breach by Guaranty of a representation, warranty or agreement contained in the merger agreement, by Union pursuant to clause (b) in the fourth bullet point in the first paragraph under "- Termination of the Merger Agreement" on page 30 or by either Union or Guaranty because the merger has not been consummated by October 31, 2004 (other than due to a breach by the terminating party), and in the case of any termination referenced above, a proposal for an "acquisition transaction" (as defined under "- No Solicitation" on page 30) shall have been publicly announced or otherwise communicated or made known to the senior management or the board of directors of Guaranty (or any person shall have publicly announced, communicated or made known an intention, whether or not conditional, to propose an acquisition transaction) at any time after the date of the merger agreement and prior to the date of termination of the merger agreement, and (y) within 18 months after such termination, Guaranty consummates a transaction which is the subject of an acquisition transaction, then Guaranty shall pay to Union the termination fee on the date of consummation of such transaction.

-In addition, if the merger agreement is terminated by Guaranty pursuant to the second bullet point in the first paragraph under "-Termination of the Merger Agreement" on page as a result of a material breach by Union of a representation, warranty or obligation contained in the merger agreement, or by Union pursuant to the third bullet point in the first paragraph under "-Termination of the Merger Agreement" on page , and subject to the exception set forth below, Union will reimburse Guaranty for its properly documented early termination fees (see "-Adjustment of Per Share Cash Consideration" on page ), plus any incremental difference in price paid by Guaranty for the same services to continue to use its existing or other commercially recognized vendor, and offset by any credits or price reductions realized by Guaranty if it subsequently reinstates any terminated contracts.
+In addition, if the merger agreement is terminated by Guaranty pursuant to the second bullet point in the first paragraph under "- Termination of the Merger Agreement" on page 30 as a result of a material breach by Union of a representation, warranty or obligation contained in the merger agreement, or by Union pursuant to the third bullet point in the first paragraph under "- Termination of the Merger Agreement" on page 30, and subject to the exception set forth below, Union will reimburse Guaranty for its properly documented early termination fees, plus any incremental difference in price paid by Guaranty for the same services to continue to use its existing or other commercially recognized vendor, and offset by any credits or price reductions realized by Guaranty if it subsequently reinstates any terminated contracts.
 In no event, however, will Union will responsible for an aggregate payment in excess of \$750,000.
-Notwithstanding the foregoing, Union will not be obligated to make any payments to Guaranty upon termination by Union of the merger agreement pursuant to the third bullet point in the first paragraph under "-Termination of the Merger Agreement" on page if the failure to the consummate the merger by October 31, 2004 arises out of or results from the knowing action or inaction of Guaranty that is in violation of Guaranty's obligations under the merger agreement.
+Notwithstanding the foregoing, Union will not be obligated to make any payments to Guaranty upon termination by Union of the merger by October 31, 2004 arises out of or results from the knowing action or inaction of Guaranty that is in violation of Guaranty's obligations under the merger agreement.